pinwheelovefaye/academic-kickstart/content/publication/conference-paper4/index.md

 ---

 I gave an oral presentation for this conference paper on Mar 31st, 2016, in the 2016 Population Association of America Annual Meeting, Washington, DC, USA.

+Please cite the linked slides as:

+Chao, Fengqing, Leontine Alkema, and Patrick Gerland.
+2016.
+“A Systematic Assessment of National, Regional, and Global Levels and Trends in the Sex Ratio at Birth and Identification of Countries with Outlying Levels (slides for PAA 2016)”. figshare. doi:[https://doi.org/10.6084/m9.figshare.12403457](10.6084/m9.figshare.12403457).